 Holy Cross is located in a residential area outside of downtown Worcester.
 As a result, there are not many dining options to choose from in the immediate vicinity.
 When looking for the best places to eat in the city, head to Shrewsbury Street, home of Worcester’s “Restaurant Row”, boasting more than forty different eateries ranging from fine dining to casual, takeout to nightclubs, as well as multiple salons and shops.
 It’s a favorite destination for students when they venture off campus, or to take their parents during visits to Worcester.
-The downtown area around the DCU Center is another up and coming location for dining in Worcester.
+The downtown area around the DCU Centre is another up and coming location for dining in Worcester.

-For fans looking to stay in Worcester, there is a similar dearth of lodging options in the area around Holy Cross.
+For fans looking to stay in Worcester, there is a similar dearth of lodging options in the area immediately around Holy Cross.
 Luckily, there are options available in downtown Worcester, only a couple of miles away from the Holy Cross campus.
 Worcester has a reputation as a tough, blue-collar city, but city leaders are working hard to change that image, and businesses are coming back to the downtown area.
-Often overshadowed by its neighbors in Boston and Providence, Worcester is carving out its own niche as an affordable, attractive alternative place to visit.
+Often overshadowed by its neighbors in Boston and Providence, Worcester is carving out its own niche as an affordable, attractive alternative to those cities.

 Worcester is not generally considered to be a destination city, and fans travelling from out of town will usually head on to Boston to spend their time.
 For fans visiting during ski season, Wachusett Mountain is located just ten miles outside of city limits.